-If you want to increase your income but don’t have a college degree, you might feel like minimum wage is the most you can earn.
+If you want to increase your income but don’t have a college degree, you might feel like minimum-wage jobs are your only option.

 If you want a higher-paying job, our list of opportunities is the perfect place to begin your search.

 Top Jobs That Pay $20 an Hour with No Degree Requirements

 Jobs that pay $20 or more an hour with little to no experience can be in-person gigs or work-from-home opportunities.
 You can also find part-time jobs or full-time employment based on your availability.

 Whatever the case, it’s possible to earn a decent income with various employment opportunities.
 Here are the top jobs that pay $20 an hour with minimal requirements.

 Freelance writers create content for online businesses and blogs.
 Oftentimes, they specialize in a niche, like finance or health.

 Typically, freelance writers charge clients per article or word and work as independent contractors.